My Anthrocon 2019 Experience

 We stayed at the Courtyard (Marriott), just down the road from the convention center.
 It wasn’t very far, however just a quick walk in the pouring rain (especially in fursuit) is just inconvenient.
 I’ll get to the rain in a little bit.

 Upon arrival, I went to get my badge.
-Thankfully I preregistered, but even still I waited online for about an hour.
+Thankfully I preregistered, but even still I waited at the lines for about an hour.
 I had the basic Reg, but my other roommates were super-sponsors, so their line was super quick.

 Our charity this year was “PEARL”, a rescue for Tropical Birds (Parrots).
 I really liked this one, especially because Macaws are my favorite animal!